 My dad was in World War II, on a destroyer.
 He was a quietly powerful influential person.
 He taught me that your actions speak louder than your words.
 But when he spoke, people listened.
 He was very quiet but he always knew what was going on.
 If you asked him for advice he would give it to you but he would never give it if you didn’t ask.
 He built a house in Milwaukee when I was five… he used to raise beagles (had a national field champion).
 We had a pen with 5-6 and every Saturday morning in the winter he and I (and my brothers later) would let the dogs out and go rabbit hunting.
 We would bring rabbit home and skin them and clean them and my mother would make rabbit.
 As we grew up, there was a formal hunting lesson….
 The first year you wouldn’t carry a gun, the second you could carry a gun but you had to be with dad, third year you could be at eyes distance, and the fourth year you could hunt by yourself.
 He wanted to make sure you could understand the intricacies and dangers of hunting.
 He had a tremendous respect for Mother Nature.
 In 1976 he bought a small cabin and 40 acres in Niagara, Wisconsin.

 He expanded that land and now that cabin is still there on 240 acres.
 There’s a great story that goes with that.
 When he bought it there was a one room cabin.
-We would all hunt out of it.
+The first time we used it to go hunting we went to the gun shop to choose our very first hunting rifle to start our tradition where we would all go to the cabin and hunt out of it.
 It was like watching a ballet… if one guy moved everyone had to move.
 The cabin was the size of my living room in my house.
 Well for years and years and years he talked about wanting to build a cabin.
 SO we talked and talked and I got married and was raising a family and my brothers were raising families… there was never the time and or the money.
 In December of 1996 I got a phone call at 4 AM that my father had had a massive stroke.
 Everyone rushed to the hospital and while we were sitting in the waiting room and he was being taken care of, my brothers and sisters and I all looked at each other and said if dad comes out of this we’re going to build the cabin that he wanted.
 The following November we had built a 2200 square foot cabin with indoor plumbing, cedar siding, and everything he could have possibly wanted in a cabin.
 Because of his stroke he wasn’t as mobile as he used to be.
 That November he shot the very first deer that year from the porch of that cabin.
 He shot an 8 point buck and it made for a very joyous celebration.
 He was real solid, down to earth and hardworking.
 Everything you could ever want in a dad.
 He was supportive but wanted you to learn independence.
 He was a real role model.
 Everybody that knew him respected him.
 Hunting and fishing were a part of his life, my life and our life together.
 He taught me everything I know about the outdoors.
 When we go to deer camp, it’s not so much about the hunting but more about the camaraderie.
 We will go to deer camp this year and tell the same stories we have told every year.
 I haven’t missed a deer season since 1968.

 It started out with four friends and four brothers.
 Now, it’s my brothers, my nephews, and my son in laws and then many of their friends that have heard about the hunt and want to be a part of it and a number of my close friends, of course.
 Guys that I’ve hunted with for years and years.
 Danny Treutelaar, who is one of my dearest friends… we’ve hunted together since 1971.
 That’s how it’s grown from 8 to 58.We’ll see where it goes from here, but we’re literally maxed out this year.
 The one thing I will tell you is that this is the greatest most generous group of sportsmen and women I have ever had the pleasure of knowing.